Basic offspring number and robust feedback design for the biological control of vectors by sterile insect release technique: MODEL

 \section{MODEL}

 The uncontrolled model that describes the dynamics of the wild mosquito population alone is first provided in~\eqref{eq1}.
 Its state variable incorporates three compartments, representing aquatic phase ($E$), males ($M$) and fertilized females ($F$).
 The model controlled through sterile male ($M_s$) releases is then presented in~\eqref{eq2}.
-Well-posedness and positiveness are treated in~\Cref{th0}.

 \paragraph*{$\bullet$ Uncontrolled system}